 Because I’m a fan of debt-free living, I challenge myself to find supplies at really good prices.
 I got these pieces for a grand total of $4.50 at the local thrift shop.
 I’m always on the lookout for durable glass pieces in any colours I like.
-Bold blues are a personal favourite.
+Bold blues are a personal favorite.
 If you live near me and go to the same thrift shops, please pick a different colour to obsess over.

 Video Instructions